B2B Recipe

 Create B2B Sales Channel#

-Use sales channels to set product availability per channel.
-In this case, create a B2B sales channel that includes only B2B products.
+Sales channls allow you to set product availability per channel.
+For B2B use cases, you can create a B2B sales channel that includes only B2B products.

 You can create a sales channel through the Medusa Admin or Admin REST APIs.